 On the day before Christmas Eve 1965 I took a ride with my Dad.
 Little did I know he was out to purchase a new vehicle.
 He was partial to Buicks but couldn’t make the deal he wanted.
 He was an excellent negotiator!
 Just before we headed home we stopped by the Rambler Dealer and he tried out a new 1966 2-door Ambassador DPL hardtop.

 He told me, in later years, that he wasn’t planning on buying it but the dealer was so anxious to make a deal that he couldn’t pass it up.
 He liked the clean lines and it ended up being a great car.
 Three years later and it was time for a new car.
 This time he purchased a 1969 Chrysler New Yorker.

-That’s me behind the New yorker with my very first mode of transportation, a Honda CT-70.
+That’s me behind the New yorker with my very first vehicle, a 1970 Honda CT-70.